This article was updated on 4/13/21 from its first publication date of 7/29/20.

-If an unwanted third party disrupts a work call, be prepared to follow up with all impacted employees, and communicate steps taken to prevent harassing disruptions from occurring again.
+If an unwanted third party disrupts a work call, be prepared to follow up with all impacted employees and communicate steps taken to prevent harassing disruptions from occurring again.
 Follow up with legal counsel and consider reporting conduct to the authorities.

-- Investigators should be thoughtful about how to use and ask witnesses about, documents during interviews
+- Investigators should be thoughtful about how to use and ask witnesses about documents during interviews.

 - The witness may use the limitations of remoteness as an advantage.
 For example, a witness could drop the video or teleconference or feign technological issues as a tactic during the interview to avoid responding to a difficult question.
-A witness could also communicate with other parties during the interview in an effort to “get their stories straight.”
+A witness could also communicate with other parties during the interview to “get their stories straight.”

 - Before the interview, the investigators should consider establishing an alternative means of communication if the preferred method suffers from technological issues.
 A trial run-through is also advisable to address technical obstacles.

 Anti-harassment training may be the last thing on employers’ minds during the pandemic, especially if they don’t operate in one of several states that mandate training.
 Currently, we are offering Workplace Harassment Awareness Training through virtual instructor-led classes or on-demand classes.